eidophor/eidophor/README.md

 ## KIM JEE SOO
 - Studying Business and Computer science in Sogang University.
 Keep pushing myself not to be complacent on the present.
 - Business && Computer science.
 Studying both hard to get business implications by using Data and artificial intelligence.
-- Interested in almost everything except that i don't like.(Obviously!)

 ## Education
 - Undergraduate student at Sogang University.
 Business and Computer science double major.
 (Mar 2019 - )